richardwilkes/gcs/README.md

   % git clone https://github.com/richardwilkes/toolkit
   ```

-3. Several scripts are provided to build the source:
+3. Several scripts are provided in the gcs directory to build the source and create the bundled software:

    - `build-deps`: Builds GCS's dependencies
    - `build`: Builds GCS